firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

   - have repeatedly blown MakerX ADC3 daughterboards.
 Treat profile toggles as signal bridges that need proper wiring diagrams and pull-downs before testing.[^gear-toggle]
 - **Validate community scripts before publishing.** ’lekrsu’s Xiaomi Pro 2 “gear shift” macro maps ADC2 as a mode selector but he cannot run it himself due to noisy analog lines; bench-test the workflow before sharing it beyond early adopters.[^xiaomi-gear-script]
 - **Latching profile toggles:** ADC2 can host a latching switch that feeds a distinct voltage, letting commuters flip between limited and unlimited profiles with the five-press brake logic while leaving ADC1 dedicated to throttle.[^57]
+- For on-the-fly 2WD toggles, builders either feed Spintend’s ADC adapter from the controller’s 12 V rail or script a small Arduino on the UART `setCurrent` example so a handlebar switch drops the front motor to 0 A.[^setcurrent_toggle]

 ### Lighting, Horns & Aux Loads